Lovinaj/do_hard_things/README.md

 This project  is dedicated to the alx software engineering students.

-And the project is be named after one of alx popular terms, [Do_Hard_Things].
+And the project is be named after one of alx popular terms, Do_Hard_Things.

 - PROJECT NAME: Do_Hard_Things